danialafjeh/Project-2-Online-Restaurant-Website/README.md

 # About Project
 🍽️ Online Restaurant Project — Key Features

+‼️ NOTE : All information saved in database are just for examples and completely fake.

+‼️ NOTE : The language of the website is completely in Persian.

 ⭐ Focus on Core Backend Logic
 The project is centered on implementing all essential backend features required for an online restaurant platform using Django.